- How to Start a Bible Quizzing Ministry (PDF)

 Bible Quizzing cards allow a quizzer to mix up their material and quote it out of order.
 “Why,” you say?
 I’m glad you asked.
 First and foremost if a quizzer is to use these verses in life, they must not only know the verse but where to flip their Bible to in order to show others the verse.
 This is a powerful witnessing tool!
 When you are speaking to some about Christ, you’re not only quoting the verse word for word but you’ve flipped the Bible open to that chapter and verse for them to see that what you are saying is exactly how it is written.
 Directly related to the quizzing, you need your cards mixed up because the questions are mixed up.
 Each question in a quiz is randomly generated and the only way to be completely prepared for any verse is by having studied them out of order. top

 Each year has a different theme and verse list.
 In years past we’ve studied Apostolic Doctrine, Heroes of the Faith, Epistles of Paul to the Saints, and the book of Luke.
 A verse list will be posted to the Resource page each year.
-The next year’s theme is listed at the bottom of the Resource page. top
+The next year’s theme will be made available during NABQT each year.
+The next year’s verses of study will be made available after General Conference. top

 As the year progresses, the material cumulates.
 The first tournament may be over 40 to 100 verses and the second may be over 120 to 180 verses (which include the 40 to 100 learned for the first tournament).
 It is not beneficial for a quizzer to only learn new verses in expectation for an upcoming quiz seeing that the other verses already know are going to be quizzed over as well.
 Your district coordinator would be your contact to find out how much material will be covered for each tournament. top